Visiting Capitol Reef National Park in the Winter

 In the winter many of the Capitol Reef services have changed hours or have closed for the season.
 Check the website for specific Capitol Reef operating hours.

 Winter is the offseason for all five Utah National Parks so you’ll enjoy the park with no crowds.
-But the weather can be unpredictable and the temperatures will be cold.
+But the weather can be unpredictable with snow and the temperatures will be cold.

 Here’s what you can expect during each of the winter months: